FAQs - Frequently Asked Questions

 I want to participate in College of Media clubs and organizations.
 What types of activities are available during my first year?

 [Back to top]

-There are a variety of College organizations available to students, including Society of Professional Journalists (SPJ), the Martin-Hall Agency, Public Relations Student Society of America (PRSSA), Radio Television Digital News Association (RTDNA), WVU Association of Black Journalists and Ed on Campus: All Things Magazine.
+There are a variety of College organizations available to students, including Society of Professional Journalists (SPJ), the Martin-Hall Agency, Public Relations Student Society of America (PRSSA), Radio Television Digital News Association (RTDNA), WVU Association of Black Journalists, Ad Club and Ed on Campus: All Things Magazine.
 Meeting times are announced in WVU Reed College of Media eNews.
 See the Student Resources

 area of the website for more information about student organizations.